By the Great Horn Spoon!: Film adaptation

-In 1967, Walt Disney Pictures adapted By the Great Horn Spoon into a movie called The Adventures of Bullwhip Griffin.
-Bryan Russell starred as Jack and Roddy McDowall played "Eric Griffin," the new name for the butler character.
+In 1967, Walt Disney Pictures adapted By the Great Horn Spoon into a film called The Adventures of Bullwhip Griffin.
+Bryan Russell starred as Jack and Roddy McDowall played "Eric Griffin", the new name for the butler character.
 Suzanne Pleshette played Aunt Arabella, who in this version follows them to California and becomes a singer in a saloon.
 The character of Cut-Eye Higgins was changed from a criminal to a corrupt judge and portrayed by Karl Malden.